gladys-pascual/movie-tv-search-app/README.md

 ## App Features

 - Search movies or tv shows
-- Login
+- Login to your own account
 - Mark and view favourite movies or tv shows
-- Bookmark search results, movie and tv
+- Bookmark search results, movies and tv shows
 - Responsive design

 TMDb API was used to create this project.